fransr/hot-jar-swapping-urlclassloader/README.md

 Tell you if there's a diff or not based on size, compression rate and compression size Copy exploit.jar over the existing HelloWorld.jar regardless if there's a difference or not
 ```

+The copying part when overwriting HelloWorld.jar with exploit.jar is important, because if the inode changes the exploit will not succeed.
+A `mv` command will write a new inode, but `cp` into an existing file will not.
+The same thing happened using the ZIP-extract, the inode of the already existing JAR never changed, allowing the exploit to work.

 If you want to test the hot JAR swapping, run the `exploit.sh` in a different window after you run but before you click enter when calling `build-and-run.sh`: